How Tutoring Works at a Distance

 Peer tutors will engage you in conversation to help you clarify your purpose, better address your audience, and strengthen supporting evidence, all at no charge.
 Available for ENGL, CAS and writing intensive courses (W and Y suffix courses) as well as an other writing project in an undergraduate course.

-Tutoring for ECON 102 (Introductory Microeconomic Analysis and Policy) is offered online study sessions with a tutor.
+Tutoring for ECON 102 (Introductory Microeconomic Analysis and Policy) and ECON 104 (Introductory Macroeconomic Analysis and Policy) is offered online through study sessions with a tutor.
 You'll have the opportunity to discuss readings, develop organizational tools, learn how to integrate course content with study skills, prepare for exams, and connect with your classmates.

 Tutoring for STAT 200 (Elementary Statistics) can help you develop organizational tools, prepare for exams, and learn how to integrate course content and study skills.